Connect with others who understand.

 5. Mental Health Support Is Essential

-Psychological health is also important — one study found a connection between emotional distress and health-related quality of life in people with SMA.
-A provider who treats adults with SMA can help identify depression or anxiety, discuss whether therapy or medication may help, and refer you to a mental health provider if you need one.
-Cure SMA offers a Find a Location search in the U.S. with an “adult site” option.
+Your emotional health is just as important as your physical health.
+Living with SMA can be challenging.
+A provider who works with adults can help spot signs of depression or anxiety, talk about whether therapy or medication may help, and refer you to a mental health provider if you need one.

-Despite the challenges many adults with SMA have faced in getting medical help, treatment for SMA is rapidly improving as new therapies are approved and more research is carried out.
+Even though it hasn’t always been easy for adults with SMA to get care, the situation is improving.
+New treatments are being approved, and research is moving forward.
 As these treatments become available, more people are likely to get the help they need.

 Talk With Others Who Understand

 Have you had problems finding medical care as an adult with SMA?
+How do muscle weakness or other symptoms impact your daily life?
 Share your experience in the comments below, or start a conversation by posting on your Activities page.

 All updates must be accompanied by text or a picture.